 NICD has created materials to focus on three basic questions that Americans are invited to discuss:

 - What are you most thankful for about living in America?

 - How do you feel about the deep divisions and incivility we see now in our country?

 A particular goal will be to get Americans of different points of view to talk together and, most importantly, listen to each other.
-These discussions can take place either in pairs, in small groups of friends, within families or in organizations or institutions.
+These discussions can take place as people gather over meals or at events created to promote civility over the holidays.
+People can engage either in pairs, in small groups of friends, within families or in organizations or institutions.
 Most discussions will probably be about half an hour in length although some may be slightly longer or shorter.